Download and print as a PDF (1MB pdf)

 You should ask your Midwife, Health visitor or GP for advice if you have any of the problems below:

-- Persistent pain in back, pelvis, pubic bone, groin or stomach
+- Persistent pain in back, pelvis, pubic bone, groin or stomach.

-- Any problems with loss of bladder or bowel control such as wetting, soiling or having to rush to the toilet
+- Any problems with loss of bladder or bowel control such as wetting, soiling or having to rush to the toilet.

-Your GP may then refer you for physiotherapy treatment.
+They may then refer you for physiotherapy treatment.

 Your baby’s health

-Most babies are born healthy and stay healthy in the postnatal period.
 A small number of babies have problems with their health.
 Babies who develop jaundice (a condition that causes yellowish colouring of the eyes and skin) in the first 24 hours should be checked straight away.
 Babies who haven’t passed the thick greenish brown meconium (the first stool of newborn babies) in the first 24 hours should also be checked straight away.

 At every contact you should be offered information to help you care for your baby’s health and recognise potential concerns (see table below).
 This information should help you to identify if your baby is unwell and when you need to contact your health professional.
 If you are worried about your baby’s health or have any questions you should be encouraged to talk to your healthcare professional or ring the advice line number.